zahraDehghanian97/GIUnet/README.md

 Code
 ----

-The detail implementation of Graph U-Net is in src/utils/ops.py.
+The detail implementation of GIUNet is in src/utils/ops.py.

 Datasets